babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 - Interrupt check (`:interrupt-fn`) emitted at loop heads, matching `gen-fn`.
 - CSP probe: `enable!` try/catches a `new Function` construction; when blocked everything stays interpreted.
+- Stacktraces via call-site tables (the line-number-table trick): one try/catch per template, a plain `s` register written before each call site, and a const table mapping site index -> the call node's existing stack map.
+The catch rethrows through the same rethrow-with-location-of-node machinery as the interpreter, so frames and locations are identical (verified: the previously-failing 5 stacktrace tests pass; nbb output byte-identical to interpreted).
+Operator-inlined sites can't throw and get no table entry.
+Measured cost: zero (all bench numbers within noise).

 ## Measurements (node 22, `-O simple` harness in scratch/, min of 7)